• About

 This sweet and fragrant spice is Mother Nature’s gift to diabetics.
 The active ingredient in cinnamon – cinnamaldehyde – stimulates the insulin receptors in your body and reduces post-meal insulin spikes significantly.
 Experts say that adding a spoonful of cinnamon to your meals, drinks, and desserts is an excellent way to keep your blood sugar levels in control.

 It is also considered an excellent natural remedy for intestinal amebiasis and protozoan infections.
-Studies show that regular intake of cinnamon can kill harmful parasites in the intestine and improve gut health.
+Studies show that regular cinnamon intake can kill harmful parasites in the intestine and improve gut health.

-Cinnamon is also an effective anti-inflammatory agent and is known to reduce triglyceride levels in the blood when consumed regularly.
+Cinnamon is also an effective anti-inflammatory agent.
+When consumed regularly, it is known to reduce triglyceride levels in the blood.

-How to Eat It: You can sprinkle a spoonful of powdered cinnamon in yogurt, cereal, milkshakes, and smoothies.
-You can also add cinnamon to stews, chilis, and other spicy dishes.
+How to Eat It: Sprinkle a spoonful of powdered cinnamon in yogurt, cereal, milkshakes, and smoothies.
+Add cinnamon to stews, chilis, and other spicy dishes.

 Ginger